dm20/gif-maker/README.md

     pip install -m python3 imageio

 ## 2) put the script and all of the frames (images) in a folder
-- You'll want to make sure the frames have some ordering to them in the filenames (see the sample_frames)
+- You'll want to make sure the frames have some ordering to them in the filenames (see the sample)

 ## 3) get the pathname of the folder and change the path variable on line 4 in gif_maker.py